Kerlingarfjöll – Steaming valleys and surreal landscapes

 In spite of the not-so-inviting weather on the day I arrived, I wanted to make the most of it and wandered off towards the hot pool river.
 Once you’re in the pool, you drift away in pure bliss.
 You’re warmed up from the inside out, like the geothermal valley itself.

-Ásgarðsá hot pool river gorge.
+Ásgarðsá river gorge.

 Hveradalir geothermal valley